 Sept.
 05: Cont.: Tristan; please read online the plot summary; I will highlight some of the key issues and test you quickly.

 Sept.
-07: The tradition of late antiquity: Apollonius of Tyre (contained in the big textbook, same title as this course, same for all other texts until the Maeren), read the entire story in one sitting
+07: The late Middles.
+Then we turn back to late antiquity and the early Middle Ages.
+The tradition of late antiquity: Apollonius of Tyre (contained in the big textbook, same title as this course, same for all other texts until the Maeren), read the entire story in one sitting

 Sept.
 12: 2nd exam on the late Middle Ages, on Tristan, and on Apollonius of Tyre.
 Continuation of our discussion of Apollonius.